Local SEO Tips – Get Listed on Google Local

 Add a blog section as well using niche content and location-based keywords.

 For local businesses, social media platforms play a big role in its local search ranking.
-Social media sites such as Facebook, Twitter, LinkedIn, Google+ and YouTube give a wide array of opportunities for positive brand exposure to your local audiences.
+Social media sites such as Facebook, Twitter, LinkedIn, instagram, Google My Business and YouTube give a wide array of opportunities for positive brand exposure to your local audiences.

-• Gain a large number of likes on your Facebook page as possible.
+• Gain a large number of likes on your Social Media platform pages as possible.
 Try running local competitions or advertise as much as possible to gain these extra likes.

-• Encourage content shares on Facebook as much as possible.
-Local or national competitions can encourage a post to go viral.
+• Encourage content shares on as much as possible.
+Local or national competitions can encourage a post to and free to register with and promote your competitions.

 • Have inbound links pointing to your site from discussions on local community forums